kndl/tumbleweed-pioneer/_pages/services.md

 ## Pricing
 Fees fall into three broad categories
 * Hourly: For initial and ongoing consultation
-* By length / number of words: For articles, blog posts, one-off documents
+* By length: For articles, blog posts, one-off documents
 * By project: For books and larger collections or bodies of work
 * Communication coach: Hourly or retainer fee for ongoing consultation and coaching